Automate Your Finances Using Technology and Psychology

 "The Next $100" Principle Applied: Automating Your Finances

-Instead, I prefer to focus on my top two discretionary expenses (for me, eating out and going out), and cutting 25%-33% off over a period of six months.
-This generates hundreds of dollars of extra cash flow that I re-route to investing and travel.
+Instead, I prefer to focus on my top two discretionary expenses (for me, eating out and going out) and cut 25%-33% off over six months.
+This generates hundreds of dollars of extra cash flow that I reroute to investing and travel.

-To show you how automating your accounts works, I’ve prepared a 12-minute video that shows you how to build a personal-finance infrastructure that automates your money so you can spend less than 1 hour per week monitoring your money.
-Everything will be done automatically – investment, savings, bills paid.
+To show you how automating your accounts works, I’ve prepared a 12-minute video that guides you on how to build a personal finance infrastructure that automates your money so you can spend less than 1 hour per week monitoring your money.
+Everything will be done automatically—investment, savings, bills paid.
 Everything.

 Ramit’s 12-Minute Guide to Automating Your Finances